You are homeless or threatened with homelessness if:

 - you may be at risk of violence from someone living in the accommodation if you continue to live there

-If you are homeless or are likely to become homeless within the next 2 months an appointment can be arranged by telephoning 01294 314600.
-Alternatively, you can pop into our office and arrange a suitable appointment.
+If you are homeless or are likely to become homeless within the next 2 months an appointment can be arranged by phoning 01294 314600.
+Alternatively, you can visit our office and arrange an appointment.

 We operate a drop-in service for individuals who require emergency temporary accommodation.
 Please note that this is on a first come, first served basis and you may need to wait to be seen.

-A housing options (PDF, 291kb) interview will discuss your circumstances.
+A housing options interview will discuss your circumstances.
 If you want to proceed with a homeless application, a Homeless Assessment Officer will help you with this process.

 Out of hours